joeherold/readspeaker/readme.md

 the readspeaker module is now available for contao 3.5 LTS (currently 3.5.14)

-## installation guide for contao 4.X
+## manually installation guide for contao 4.X
 Currently, there is no ER Backend in Contao 4.X (last checked 20.06.2014 Contao version:4.1.3) But you may install Contao 3.x modules manually in Contao 4.0, with a few tweaks.